rodstaff/ems-sg/README.md

 ##Description:
 This is a module project to simulate a part of an employee management system at a company.
 ##Requirements For This Project:
-1. create a model for company and a model for employee.
+1. Create a model for company and a model for employee.
 2. You will also need to add authorized cars for an employee.
 3. When an employee signs up for your company portal, you will need to associate the new employee with the company.
 4. During the signup, the user will need to input their email address.
 You will then need to send the employee an email welcoming them to the company they joined and also ask them to confirm their email registration by clicking a link that redirects them to your app."